chapel-lang/chapel/doc/developer/bestPractices/ContributorInfo.rst

     resources available to you, you can request that a member of the core Chapel team help.

-.. _Mail chapel-developers@ for review/merge:
+.. _Mail chapel-developers for review/merge:

 Mail chapel-developers@ for review/merge
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~